 10 Tranquil Tips

-It’s the time of year for traditions, memories and over-indulging.
+It’s the time of year for traditions and family memories.
 But don’t let it get stressful.
 Try these 10 tranquil tips for a Mindful Christmas!

 Let your mind wander over happy memories of childhood Christmasses.
-Let the beauty and wonder you feel, spread through your cells and remind you of the good things you have in your life.
+Let the beauty and wonder you feel, spread through your body and remind you of the good things you have in your life.

 Disconnect for 10 minutes to a sanctuary of calm.
-This could be your car parked out in the carpark, a cosy window-seat or a quiet corner of your home or even your car parked outside.
+This could be a cosy window-seat or a quiet corner of your home or even your car parked outside.

-To experience a mindful Christmas you must respect your need for replenishing moments of quiet, even amidst all the busy stuff!
+To experience a mindful Christmas you must respect your need for replenishing moments of quiet, even amidst all the festive activity!
 If you’re a dog-owner, you always have an excuse to leave a busy house and find calm as you walk with your four-footed companion.
 Whatever it takes – mindfully disconnect.

 4. The Sound of Music

 Take the opportunity with Christmas Carols and festive music around, to take time out to listen, with all your attention.
-Stop what you’re doing and give your full attention to one or two pieces.
+Stop what you’re doing and really listen to one or two pieces.

 Music is very powerful because our minds are drawn to memories and associations.
 See if you can fully focus on the sounds.